The CIA's Secret Quest For Mind Control: Torture, LSD And A 'Poisoner In Chief'

 On the more extreme experiments Gottlieb conducted overseas

 CIA officers in Europe and Asia were capturing enemy agents and others who they felt might be suspected persons or were otherwise what they called "expendable."
 They would grab these people and throw them into cells and then test all kinds of, not just drug potions, but other techniques, like electroshock, extremes of temperature, sensory isolation — all the meantime bombarding them with questions, trying to see if they could break down resistance and find a way to destroy the human ego.
-So these were projects designed not only to understand the human mind, but to figure out how to destroy it.
+So these were projects designed not only to understand the human mind but to figure out how to destroy it.
 And that made Gottlieb, although in some ways a very compassionate person, certainly the most prolific torturer of his generation.

 On how these experiments were unsupervised

 [Gottlieb] operated almost completely without supervision.
-He had sort of a check-off from his titular boss and from his real boss, Richard Helms, and from the CIA Director Allen Dulles.
+He had sort of a checkoff from his titular boss and from his real boss, Richard Helms, and from the CIA director, Allen Dulles.
 But none of them really wanted to know what he was doing.
 This guy had a license to kill.
 He was allowed to requisition human subjects across the United States and around the world and subject them to any kind of abuse that he wanted, even up to the level of it being fatal — yet nobody looked over his shoulder.
 He never had to file serious reports to anybody.
-I think the mentality must have been: This project is so important.
-Mind control, if it can be mastered, is the key to global world power.
+I think the mentality must have been [that] this project is so important — mind control, if it can be mastered, is the key to global world power.

 On how Gottlieb destroyed evidence about his experiments when he left the CIA

-The end of Gottlieb's career came in 1972 when his patron, Richard Helms, who was then director of the CIA, was removed by [President Richard] Nixon.
+The end of Gottlieb's career came in 1972, when his patron, Richard Helms, who was then director of the CIA, was removed by [President Richard] Nixon.
 Once Helms was gone, it was just a matter of time until Gottlieb would be gone, and most important was that Helms was really the only person at the CIA who had an idea of what Gottlieb had been doing.
 So as they were both on their way out of the CIA, they agreed that they should destroy all records of MK-ULTRA.
 Gottlieb actually drove out to the CIA records center and ordered the archives to destroy boxes full of MK-ULTRA records. ...
-However, it turns out that there were some [records] found in other places; there was a depot for expense account reports that had not been destroyed and various other pieces of paper remain.
+However, it turns out that there were some [records] found in other places; there was a depot for expense account reports that had not been destroyed, and various other pieces of paper remain.
 So there is enough out there to reconstruct some of what he did, but his effort to wipe away his traces by destroying all those documents in the early '70s was quite successful.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.